Similarity surfaces, connections, and the measurable Riemann mapping theorem: The Schwarz-Christoffel formula

 for some sequence $b_n\in\C$ with $b_0= 1$.
 Since $z^{\res+n}$ has several values, we need to specify a meaning: we temporarily work in the universal cover of $\C^*$, let $\log z$ be a global branch and define $z^{\res+n} = \exp((\res+n)\log z) = \exp(\res\times\log z) z^n$.
 This generalized power series expansion has complex exponents but positive radius of convergence and we can integrate term by term to get

 for some holomorphic function $R$ of $z$ (i.e.\ without singularity at $0$).
-Then does the job. \end{proof} Note that we did not claim local uniqueness of the coordinate $w$ that satisfies the conclusion of the lemma.
+Then satisfies the claims. \end{proof} Note that we did not claim local uniqueness of the coordinate $w$ that satisfies the conclusion of the lemma.
 We do not wish to study the uniqueness problem in this article.